 Advanced Writing in the Disciplines (AWD) is a requirement for all Northeastern undergraduates.
-Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also a mixed-discipline AWD course (ENGL3301).
+Many AWD courses are discipline specific—for instance, Advanced Writing in the Health Sciences—but there is also an interdisciplinary AWD course (ENGW3301).
 AWD can be taken online; this option may be ideal for students on co-op.
 Additionally, students can petition to enroll in sections of ENGW3301 designated for students for whom English is not their first language (for petition information, contact Ms. Linda Collins: email@example.com.
 Whether discipline-specific or mixed-discipline, face-to-face or online, AWD courses have the following in common:

 - AWD is advanced: When a student enrolls in AWD, she or he should have fulfilled the First-Year Writing requirement, should be undertaking intensive study in a major, and should have accrued 64 academic credits (including the semester for which the student is enrolled for AWD).
 Many students find it best to take AWD after they have completed their first co-op.
 Prior co-op experience is recommended, but not required.